FEUP-ESOF-2020-21/open-cx-t5g1-wevotewetalk/docs/README.md

 ---
 ## Elevator Pitch

-We want to increase people's interest in an online Open Space event.
-What better way to do so than to talk about what people actually want to listen to?
+Have you ever been to an online Open Space event, and your concentration and interests level are slowly but surely fading away?
+What better way to increase your interest in the event than to talk about what you actually want to listen to?
+That's exactly what WeVoteWeTalk does: we want to increase people's interest in an online Open Space event.
-We let people say want they want to talk about, then vote on the ideas that were given and finnaly a moderator generates a schedule that best suits all the attendant's interests.
+We let people say want they want to talk about, then vote on the ideas that were given and finnaly a moderator generates a schedule that best suits all the attendant's interests so that everyone's experience in the event is surely improved!
 After that the talks begin!
 Any user is free to enter/leave any talk at any moment.
 Thanks to this there are two roles that a participant can have: bumblebees and buterflies.
 Bumblebees fly from group to group cross-pollinating the discussions while Butterflies sit around looking relaxed.
 Interesting discussions emerge around them as people find them and pause to chat.